KulkarniKaustubh/Fall-24-CSCI-1300/0_week/README.md

 9. Add - `git add ...`
 10. Commit - `git commit -m "..."`
 11. Push - `git push origin main`

-# General Info
-## Office Hours
-All office hours are held in ECCS 114A, 114C, 114D - the three rooms to the left the moment you enter CSEL My hours:
-- Monday - 4-5 pm
-- Wednesday - 2-4 pm